 - Does the Willamette University Tuition Remission Benefit apply to the MLS program?

 The MLS is a Master of Legal Studies.
 It is a one-year (if pursued full time) master's degree program designed for individuals who do not want to become lawyers but who work in an area in which knowledge of the law is helpful, work with lawyers on a semi-regular basis, or are simply curious about the law.

 2. What are the degree requirements?

 The degree requires 26 credit hours, which works out to approximately eight or nine classes.
 Those credits may be satisfied by any combination of eligible law school courses, including one required first-year course.
 MLS students are required to take one of the following: Contracts, Civil Procedure, Property, Torts, Criminal Law or Constitutional Law I. In addition, MLS students must write a research paper and sit for finals with the regular JD final schedule.
-View a listing of possible areas of interest and course offerings.

 3. What law school courses can I take?